 Court of Criminal Appeal are all published on the New South Wales Caselaw website shortly after they are delivered.
 Exceptions include judgments arising from voir dire, bail or interlocutory proceedings.

-Since February 2014, the Supreme Court has published Judgment Summaries on the Court's website for matters of public interest and/or legal significance.
-Judgment Summaries are generally publicised via the Court's Twitter account,
+The Supreme Court has publishes Judgment Summaries on the Court's website for matters of public interest and/or legal significance.
+Judgment Summaries are generally publicised via the Court's Twitter (@NSWSupCt) and Facebook accounts.

 Judges cannot make public comment on their cases, either current or concluded.
 From time to time however, the Chief Justice and heads of divisions participate in media interviews regarding the general work of the court, new policies and improved practices.
 Journalists should contact the Court's